ludwig-ai/ludwig-docs/docs/configuration/features/binary_features.md

 The metrics that are calculated every epoch and are available for binary features are the `accuracy`, `loss`, `precision`, `recall`, `roc_auc` and `specificity`.

-You can set either to be the `validation_metric` in the `training` section of the configuration if the `validation_field` is set as the name of a binary feature.
+You can set any of these to be the `validation_metric` in the `training` section of the configuration if the `validation_field` is set as the name of a binary feature.